KSDaemon/wiola/README.md

         * **port** - Redis server port (in case of use network connection).
 Omit for socket connection
         * **db** - Redis database index to select
     * **callerIdentification** - Disclose caller identification?
 Possible values: auto | never | always.
 Default: "auto"
+    * **cookieAuth** - Cookie-based Authentication configuration table:
+        * **authType** - Type of auth.
+Possible values: none | static | dynamic.
+Default: "none", which means - don't use
+        * **cookieName** - Name of cookie with auth info.
+Default: "wampauth"
+        * **staticCredentials** - Array-like table with string items, allowed to connect.
+Is used with authType="static"
+        * **authCallback** - Callback function for authentication.
+Is used with authType="dynamic".
+Value of cookieName is passed as first parameter.
+Should return boolean flag, true - allows connection, false - prevent connection
+    * **wampCRA** - WAMP Challenge-Response ("WAMP-CRA") authentication configuration table:
+        * **authType** - Type of auth.
+Possible values: none | static | dynamic.
+Default: "none", which means - don't use
+        * **staticCredentials** - Array-like table with items { authid = "user1", authrole = "userRole1", secret="secret1" },
+        allowed to connect.
+Is used with authType="static"
+        * **challengeCallback** - Callback function for generating challenge info.
+Is used with authType="dynamic".
+        Is called on HELLO message, passing authid as first parameter.
+Should return challenge string the client needs to create a signature for.
+Check [Challenge Response Authentication section in WAMP Specification][] for more info.
+        * **authCallback** - Callback function for checking auth signature.
+Is used with authType="dynamic".
+        Is called on AUTHENTICATE message, passing signature as first parameter.
+        Should return auth info object { authid="user1", authrole="userRole", authmethod="wampcra", authprovider="usersProvider" }
+        or nil | false in case of failure.

 Returns: nothing